41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Heidi Woodman Interiors

 In a rustic kitchen designed by Blanc Marine, a red brick feature wall steals the show while providing color, pattern, and texture.
-This gorgeous kitchen features a white wood slat ceiling, wood flooring and beams and black kitchen cabinets.
+This gorgeous kitchen features a white wood slat ceiling, wood flooring, beams, and black kitchen cabinets.

 Brick Feature Wall